National Technical University of Athens: Academic evaluation

+Between October 2015 and July 2016, the Hellenic Authority for Higher Education (HEHA) carried out the external evaluation of all Greek institutions of higher education.
+The final external evaluation report for NTUA was submitted by the experts in November 2016.
+The report stresses that NTUA is well-organized and boasts an outstanding reputation due to its students and faculty, who have significantly contributed to Greek science and technology.
+The leadership has clear academic, administrative, and research goals, and strategic initiatives to address both strengths and weaknesses.
+Challenges include adapting to changes in higher education, legal obstacles, and staff alignment.
+The university has a broad and diverse range of subjects, strong industry links, and a commitment to quality assurance, but faces issues like state intervention, funding inadequacies, and the need for better external stakeholder engagement and internal services.

 Campus

 Patission Complex

 The Averof building is one of the most important and elegant buildings of the Athenian Neoclassical period located in the center of Athens and the most important work of architect Lysandros Kaftanzoglou.
 It constitutes also one of the most important creations of European Neoclassicism, directly influenced in its design by the monuments of the Athenian Acropolis.
 Its construction began in 1862 and ended in 1878.
 After its completion, the building was in continuous use for more than 125 years during which it suffered from several additions and alterations.
 The main building has housed at times the National Gallery and various exhibitions of Schliemann's archaeological findings and relics of the 1821 Greek revolution.

 The Averof building reached a deteriorating state and was eventually in great need of restoration and modernization in order to continue operating as an educational establishment.
 The aim of the conservation project, namely for the Averof to be used again as an educational building, was successfully achieved after the building became operative in the beginning of 2010 and won the grand prize of Europa Nostra in 2012.